jemc/slides-pony/notes.md

 So, how does it help?

-Using synchronization primitives like locks, mutexes, monitors, and semaphores allows the programmer to impose *restrictions* on the relative order of *specific groups* of operations within concurrent tasks.
+Using synchronization primitives like locks, mutexes, monitors, and semaphores allows us to impose *restrictions* on the relative order of *specific groups* of operations within concurrent tasks.

 Effectively, these primitives force the tasks to *wait* (or *block*) for availability where they would otherwise plunge ahead and violate the given restrictions.